Book cover

 }

-And now the code after the refactoring:
+And here is the code after the refactoring:

 class A {